jurtasun/rcds_intro_nextflow/chapter5/README.md

 - Three `Before collect`: statements, one for each greeting: at that point the file paths are individual items in the channel.
 - A single `After collect`: statement: the three file paths are now packaged into a single element.

-Have a look at the contents of the final output file too with `less results/COLLECTED-output.txt`
+Have a look at the contents of the final output with `less results/collected_output.txt`.
 This time we have all three greetings in the final output file.
 Success!
 Remove the optional view calls to make the next outputs less verbose.
 If you run this several times without `-resume`, you will see that the order of the greetings changes from one run to the next.
 This shows you that the order in which elements flow through process calls is not guaranteed to be consistent.

 Let's now learn how to pass more than one input to a process.